go-vela/site/content/templates/_index.md

 ### Templating directly in `.vela.yml`

-As of `0.9.0` Vela allows using Starlark and Go templates directly in the `.vela.yml` given you select the desired template language in the pipeline settings.
+As of `0.9.0` Vela allows using Starlark and Go templates directly in the `.vela.yml` given you select the desired template language in the pipeline settings `https://vela.company.com/<org>/<repo>/settings`.

+**NOTE:** When starlark is chosen in the pipeline settings, Vela will look for any of the following files for the pipeline instructions
+`.vela.yml`, `.vela.py` or `.vela.star`

 #### Example `.vela.yml` using Golang
 ```yaml